justjam2013/homebridge-virtual-accessories/README.md

         }
     ],
 ```
+> [!NOTE]
-**Note:** After restarting Homebridge, you should see a similar message in the logs, with the code required to pair the speaker accessory in the Home app:
+> After restarting Homebridge, you should see a similar message in the logs, with the code required to pair the speaker accessory in the Home app:
+>

-`Please add [My Speaker XXXX] manually in Home app.
+> `Please add [My Speaker XXXX] manually in Home app.
 Setup Code: XXX-XX-XXX`

 #### Adding a Speaker accessory in the Home app